 Mountain America Credit Union was started in the mid-1930s when the Salt Lake Telephone Employee Credit Union merged with the Postal Workers Credit Union.
 Today, they serve the intermountain west including Utah, Idaho, Nevada, Arizona, and New Mexico.
 To be a member, you have to be an employee or volunteer at an affiliated organization or the resident of Salt Lake County, Duchesne County, Wasatch County, and Uintah County.

 A Mountain America Credit Union personal loan might be the right fit for you.
-But keep in mind that other personal loans offer term lengths up to 60 months or longer.
 Its fixed-rate APRs are also relatively high.
 You are likely to find a lower rate from another credit union or an online lender.
 The membership requirements are slightly broader than other credit unions, which could make it easier for you to borrow from there.

 Utah Federal Credit Union